alachins/raisd/README.md

 v1.2 (28/3/2018): mbs format with -b

 v1.3 (18/7/2018): -i to impute N per SNP, -a for rand seed

+v1.4 (3/8/2018): -M to handle missing data, -O to show progress on the display device

 Support
 -------